NishantDhir/NishantDhir/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Nishant Dhir
 ====================================================================================================================================

-Data Analyst
+Business Data Analyst
 -------------------------------------

 Data Analyst with proficiency in visualization and data tools with the goal of solving business problems and helping people acquire the skills needed.
 Tools: Microsoft Excel, PowerBI, SQL & Python.

 *   🌍  I'm based in Mannheim, Germany
 *   ✉️  You can contact me at [nishant-dhir@hotmail.com](mailto:nishant-dhir@hotmail.com)
-*   🤝  I'm open to collaborating on Data Analyst/Visualization projects
+*   🤝  I'm open to collaborating on Business Data Analyst/Visualization projects
 *   💻  Currently learning SQL and Python
+*   📃  Pursing Certifications from Google